flutter/website/src/content/platform-integration/web/install-web/install-web-from-macos-desktop.md

 ---
-title: Add Chrome DevTools to Flutter from macOS start
+title: Set up web development for Flutter from macOS start
 description: Configure your system to develop Flutter web apps on macOS.
 short-title: Starting from macOS desktop
 ---